 How Often Should You Scoop Litter?

-Spot cleaning also includes using a scooper to remove certain waste-filled sections of your cat’s litter box.
-Frequent litter spot cleanings make the litter last longer, saving you money and shortening your time spent cleaning an entire litter box.
+Spot cleaning includes using a scooper to remove certain waste-filled sections of your cat’s litter box.
+Frequent litter spot cleanings make the litter last longer, saving you money and shortening your time cleaning an entire litter box.

 First-time cat owners don’t realize that most litter boxes lack litter box cleaning supplies, which proves to be a hassle when you’re forced to buy these essential tools separately.
 You can’t keep costs low when you purchase a litter box that falls short regarding including cleaning accessories.